 For an injury occurring in 2024, the cap for noneconomic damages is $890,000.

-Contact Us to Discuss Your Potential Medical Malpractice Lawsuit
+Contact Us to Discuss Your Potential Colonoscopy Malpractice Lawsuit

-If you have suffered signs of colonoscopy complications, contact the Lawdragon 500 recognized attorneys at Baird Mandalas Brockstedt & Federico.
-Let the BMBF team help you process being hurt by a healthcare provider.
+If you have suffered signs of colonoscopy complications, contact the Lawdragon 500-recognized attorneys at Brockstedt Mandalas Federico.
+Let the BMF team help you process being hurt by a healthcare provider.

 We’ve recovered individual settlement amounts up to $9,750,000.
 While the value of each case is different, you can rely on our trial-tested experience to fight for the compensation you deserve.